icopy-site/awesome/docs/awesome/awesome-cryptography.md

 `awesome-cryptography` by [@sobolevn](https://github.com/sobolevn)

 To the extent possible under law, the person who associated CC0 with `awesome-cryptography` has waived all copyright and related or neighboring rights to `awesome-cryptography`.

-You should have received a copy of the CC0 legalcode along with this work.
-If not, see [https://creativecommons.org/publicdomain/zero/1.0/](https://creativecommons.org/publicdomain/zero/1.0/).
-To the extent possible under law, the person who associated CC0 with `awesome-cryptography` has waived all copyright and related or neighboring rights to `awesome-cryptography`.

-You should have received a copy of the CC0 legalcode along with this work.
-If not, see [https://creativecommons.org/publicdomain/zero/1.0/](https://creativecommons.org/publicdomain/zero/1.0/).
-To the extent possible under law, the person who associated CC0 with `awesome-cryptography` has waived all copyright and related or neighboring rights to `awesome-cryptography`.